tobiscr/application-connector-manager/docs/user/technical-reference/02-20-application-gateway.md

 #### Redirects

-The Application Gateway performs response rewriting in situations when an external system responds to a redirect (`3xx` status code) that points to a URL with the same host but a different path:
+Application Gateway performs response rewriting in situations when an external system responds to a redirect (`3xx` status code) that points to a URL with the same host but a different path:

 The `Location` header is modified to replace the original target path with the Application Gateway URL and port.
 The sub-path pointing to the called service remains attached at the end.